lorimark/dev-essential/README.md

 <a name="introduction"></a>
 ## Introduction
-This is my dev-kit which includes every dev toolchain I normally use including configured editors.
+This is my dev-kit which includes every dev toolchain I normally use including configured editors, compilers, networking management tools, inspection and debugger tools, and anything else that might require some sort of host installation before I am able to use it..
 It is intended to be run as a docker container, hooked in to the terminal, offering all the dev tools and editors, without having to install everything on a host computer.

-This project includes all the gcc build stuff along with scripts for launching the container on a machine and hooking it in to the OS such that the running container is recognized as the local user.
-This makes installing/setting-up/running a development environment a breeze.

 The 'context' folder here contains all the parts that are going to be stuffed in to the docker image, including any extra files or source projects, anything useful for dev